-Per ton price of chlorine in the US averaged USD 725 FOB US Gulf.
+The per ton price of chlorine in the US accelerated to USD 725 FOB US Gulf as per one of the traders.
 The Producer Price Index went from 464.660 in April to around 507.236 in June 2022, thereby encapsulating the inflation in the US.

 For the First Quarter of 2022

 In 2022, chlorine prices went up in the US amid supply shortages as factories were still recovering from the aftermath of the pandemic.
 In late 2020, a major chlorine manufacturing plant was destroyed by the hurricane Laura in Louisiana damaging 40% of the country’s chlorine tablet supply.
 The factory had since been undergoing repairs.
 It was supposed to reopen by mid-to-late 2022 but its dates are pushed amid construction material shortages.
 In New Jersey, yet another factory caught fire in January 2022, destroying 100,000 pounds of chlorine tablets.

 In October, there was a large increase in its demand due to an increase in demand for downstream PVC resin from the pipes and fitting industry for the replacement of ageing infrastructure.
 Because this chemical is created as a byproduct of caustic soda, excess caustic soda production in India during a period of low seasonal demand for PVC resulted in a significant decline in its price.
 In late October, Grasim Industry in India began the first phase of its caustic soda plant, exacerbating the misery of abundant chlorine supplies.
 In December, chlorine prices in India were estimated at 125 USD/MT due to a narrowing demand-supply mismatch.